peterhry/peterhrynkow.com/_drafts/component-api.md

 ---
 layout: post
-title:  "The Elements of Component API Design"
+title:  "The Forces of Component Design"
 date:   2019-01-26 00:00:00
 categories: [api]
 ---

-Should you use CSS modules or styled components?
-Stick with React or [#usetheplatform](https://twitter.com/polymer)?
-Much has been written on the subject of implementing components — how to build feature X using technology Y. This is the _how_ of building components and it's what engineers tend to get most excited about.
-After all, decisions around component implementation are largely driven by requirements like performance, reliability, and even developer experience — the sort of things engineers love to argue about.
+Should you use CSS modules or styled components, go with React or [#usetheplatform](https://twitter.com/polymer)?
+Choosing technology X to build feature Y — the _how_ of building components — is something engineers spend a lot of time and energy thinking about.
+After all, decisions around component implementation are largely driven by requirements like performance, reliability, and developer experience — the sort of things engineers love to argue about.

-Less has been written about component API design — the _what_ and _why_ of building components — which is strange because it’s actually pretty darn important.
-Just as there are many ways to _implement_ a component, there are many ways to _design its interface_, and the decisions you make have the potential to impact the success of your project.
+Considerably less time and energy is spent thinking about component _design_ — the _what_ of building components — which is strange because it's pretty darn important.
+Just as there are many ways to _implement_ a component, there are many ways to _design its API_, and the decisions you make can greatly impact the success of your project, whether it's an application or component library.

-After working on two different component library projects — one in Polymer and one in React — I’ve become aware of what works and doesn’t work when it comes to component API design.
-This post is my attempt to describe the forces that come into play when designing component APIs and to help you avoid some of the pitfalls I’ve encountered.
+After working on two different component library projects — one in Polymer and one in React — I’ve come to learn that within organizations, there are forces that — for better or worse — have the potential to influence the design of component APIs.
+In this post I will shed some light on these forces and the problems they can cause.

+Component API design largely transcends technology.
+In many cases, you can design the API for a component before selecting a language and technology to implement it.

+### Forces

+#### Consistency

+A consistent is an important

+#### Customizability

+#### Prop-driven vs Composition-driven

+#### Idealism

+#### Pragmatism

+Should the design of component API follow the ideals of web standards or break free?

+###

+Is it better to have one component that does ten things or ten components that do one thing?

+### Static vs Dynamic

 ### What is a Component API?

 For a component to be useful it needs to expose an API.
-The API allows the consumer — that’s you — to control and interact with the component.
-The API can have inputs — props, children, and methods — and outputs — rendered UI, callbacks, and side effects.
+The API allows the consumer to control and interact with the component.
+The API has inputs — props, children, events, and methods — and outputs — rendered UI, events, callbacks, and side effects.

 #### Props or attributes
 What props or attributes does the component accept?
 What types?

 #### Children
 What children does the component accept?
-What types, how many?
-Render props?
+What types, how many, does order matter?

 #### Instance methods
-Does the component instance expose public methods?
-This is common for web components
+Does the component expose instance methods?
+This is common and idiomatic for web components but unheard of in React.

 #### Callbacks or events
-What props or attributes does the component accept?
-What types?

 #### Rendered UI
 What UI elements can the user interact with?
 Buttons, text inputs, drop down menus — these are all part of the component's API.

+When distributing versioned components, it's easy to introduce new features but much harder to take them away./

 There are often diametrically opposed ideas of what a consumer should be allowed to do with a component.